-4. Penalties
+7. Penalties

 - a.
 A violation of Section VI.B above is a misdemeanor.
-Subject to Article 13.25 of the Quileute Tribal Code, upon conviction, a person shall be punished by imprisonment for a maximum term fixed by the court of not more than three months, or by a fine in an amount fixed by the court of not more than \$1,000, or by both imprisonment and fine. - b.
+Subject to Article 13.25 of the Quileute Tribal Code, upon conviction, a person shall be sentenced by imprisonment for a maximum term fixed by the court of not more than three months, or by a fine in an amount fixed by the court of not more than \$1,000, or by both imprisonment and fine. - b.
 A repeat violation of the same provision of Section VI.B is a gross misdemeanor.
-Subject to Article 13.25 of the Quileute Tribal Code, upon conviction of this offense, a person shall be punished by imprisonment for a maximum term fixed by the court of not more than one year, or by a fine in an amount fixed by the court of not more than \$3,000, or by both imprisonment and fine; provided, however, the court shall have no discretion to impose a term of imprisonment less than 2 days actually served. - c.
+Subject to Article 13.25 of the Quileute Tribal Code, upon conviction of this offense, a person shall be sentenced by imprisonment for a maximum term fixed by the court of not more than one year, or by a fine in an amount fixed by the court of not more than \$3,000, or by both imprisonment and fine; provided, however, the minimum term of imprisonment must be no less than 2 days actually served. - c.
 "Three strikes": Upon conviction of a violation of the same provision of Section VI.B three or more times (regardless of time span involved), in addition to any other penalty, there shall be revocation of hunting rights for one year.
-This revocation shall be added on to any currently applicable revocation.

-VII.
-Quileute Tribe's Hunting Season and Bag Limits for Large and Small Game no limit

-In accordance with Sections IX (Permits) and XIV (Ceremonial Permits), and under the authority of these regulations, the Annual Quileute 2022 - 2023 hunting seasons and limits as to number for species (see also Paragraph C of Section V) are as follows:

-A. Mountain goat: July 1, 2022 through June 30, 2023, seven days a week.
+This revocation shall be added on to any currently applicable revocation and/or sentence. - VII.
+Quileute Tribe's Hunting Season and Bag Limits for Large and Small Game In accordance with Sections IX (Permits) and XIV (Ceremonial Permits), and under the authority of these regulations, the Annual Quileute 2024 2025 hunting seasons and limits as to number for species (see also Paragraph C of Section V) are as follows: - A. Mountain goat: July 1, 2024 through June 30, 2025, seven days a week. no limit